agavitalis/evoting/README.md

 ## License

-The Project  is open-sourced and licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Project  is licensed under the [MIT license](https://opensource.org/licenses/MIT).